triton-inference-server/fil_backend/README.md

     `-- config.pbtxt
 ```

+By default, the FIL backend assumes that XGBoost binary models will be named
+`xgboost.model`, XGBoost json models will be named `xgboost.json`, and LightGBM
+models will be named `model.txt`, but this can be tweaked through standard
+Triton configuration options.

 #### Configuration

 Once you have chosen a model to deploy, you will need to create a corresponding